chaiNNer-org/spandrel/CONTRIBUTING.md

 In the case of DITN, we copy `models/DITN_Real.py` to `src/spandrel/architectures/DITN/arch/DITN_Real.py` and add the `LICENSE` file of the repo.

 The main model file might also reference other files in the repo.
-You have to copy those 2 into your `arch/` directory as well.
+You have to copy those files into your `arch/` directory as well.

 In the case of DITN, the main model file doesn't reference any other files, so we are done.